How much should I spend on groceries to stay on budget?

 How to set a monthly food budget that works for you

-The monthly averages of what Americans spend on groceries are only averages.
-Some households spend more, and others far less.
-If you’re still not sure about how much you should spend on your groceries, track what you spend over a couple of months and do an inventory of how much of the groceries you use within the same month.
+If you’re still not sure about how much you should spend on your groceries, track what you spend over a couple of months and do an inventory of how much of the food you use within the same month.

 Use the information to adjust your monthly food budget for the following month and challenge yourself to reduce the amount of money you spend by 2-3% without compromising your food quality.
 A small change in your monthly grocery shopping habits can add up in the long run.
 Take small steps toward your savings goals today to see significant returns in the future.